 - Dysfunction with the sense of smell such as no longer being able to identify some odors.

 - Generalized or specific pain in various areas of the body.

-- Cognitive issues such as dementia which usually occur in the later stages of the disease.
-Lewy Body dementia, which can cause hallucinations, is a common type of dementia experienced by Parkinson’s patients.
+- Cognitive issues such as dementia usually occur in the later stages of the disease.
+Lewy Body Dementia, which can cause hallucinations, is a common type of dementia experienced by Parkinson’s patients.